The Story of Zhou Enlai: Plot

 In the late 1950s and the early 1960s, the newly established Communist State suffered a natural disaster for three years running.
 The mistake of Great Leap Forward and Soviets' pressing for the repayment presented severe difficulties for national economy.
 In 1961, under the leadership of Mao Zedong, all the Chinese leaders went to the forefront to do investigation.

 On May 3, 1961, Zhou Enlai (Sun Weimin) comes to Boyan, an old revolutionary base in north China's Hebei province, to do investigation.
 On the way to Boyan Township, Zhou Enlai sees trees had been despoiled of their leaves.
 He feels puzzled.
-Guo Fenglin (He Wei), the director of Boyan People's Commune, sends people to shut the dissidents, and than takes some people to greet Zhou Enlai.
+Guo Fenglin (He Wei), the director of Boyan People's Commune, sends people to shut the dissidents, and then takes some people to greet Zhou Enlai.
 As soon as Zhou Enlai meets Guo Fenglin, he asks where are the leaves, Guo Fenglin lies to Zhou Enlai.
 A passing little girl named Lian Di says the truth that the leaves were ate by local hungry people.

 Zhou Enlai is in a meeting all morning.
 Everyone is not telling the truth, they all praise the present policy.
 At noon, Guo Fenglin invites Zhou Enlai to dinner.
 When Zhou Enlai sees the braised pork and eggs on the table, he do not even enter the door.
 Soon afterwards, Zhou Enlai comes to the kitchen and ate a bowl of congee and half a substituted steamed corn bread (窝窝头).
 In the afternoon after the meeting, Lian Di comes home with Zhou Enlai.
 Lian Di's grandma sang a laozi opera to Zhou Enlai and tells Zhou Enlai the truth situation.
 At night, Zhou Enlai comes to the classroom following the sound of reading, the children tells Zhou Enlai that they skipped classes because of hunger.